katstews/332-website/README.md

 <img width="585" alt="Screenshot 2023-05-10 at 7 21 18 PM" src="https://github.com/katstews/332-website/assets/112781868/b303a745-0f4d-4f26-af77-daa8479e7716">

 Anyways, have fun playing around.
 Hope this was kinda clear.
+BTW, nothing will show because the database is EMPTYYY.
+If you want to create your own database, go ahead, but nothing will show up if you try to input any data.